L.R. Lam

 Writing Coach

 El, or L.R.
-Lam, is the Sunday Times bestselling, award-winning author of nine novels, with three more under contract.
-Their books include the epic fantasy romance Dragonfall, the beginning of the Dragon Scales trilogy, the Micah Grey trilogy (Pantomime, Shadowplay, Masquerade), cyberpunk near-future thrillers False Hearts and Shattered Minds, space operas Seven Devils and Seven Mercies, co-written with Elizabeth May, and near-future thriller, Goldilocks.
+Lam, is the USA Today and Sunday Times bestselling, award-winning author of nine novels, including the bestselling epic fantasy romance Dragonfall, the Micah Grey trilogy (Pantomime, Shadowplay and Masquerade), cyberpunk near-future thrillers False Hearts and Shattered Minds, space operas Seven Devils and Seven Mercies, co-written with Elizabeth May, and near-future thriller Goldilocks.

 When not writing, El reads, lifts weights inconsistently, and is regularly distracted by their cats.
-El would be an ideal coach for writers playing in most science fiction and fantasy subgenres.
-One of their favourite parts of mentoring is when they see someone’s eyes light up as they realise exactly how to fix a particular problem and are creatively re-vitalised and ready to continue tackling their story.
+El would be an ideal coach for writers playing in most science fiction and fantasy sub-genres.
+One of their favorite parts of mentoring is when they see someone’s eyes light up as they realize exactly how to fix a particular problem and are creatively revitalized and ready to continue tackling their story.

 If you’re seeking a writing coach to help you tackle the challenges of your exciting speculative fiction ideas, El is the coach for you.